 Feel like something zingy and fresh?
 Try Robbie’s take on the traditionally Peruvian dish of ceviche – Salmon Ceviche recipe

-Go forth and entertain with ease this spring!
+Go forth and entertain with ease!

 - Tags: anchovies, bruschetta, ceviche, ceviche recipe, charcuterie, chef, city larder, classic recipe, french classic, french cooking, peppers, robbie bell, spanish, tapas